 Chili Cheese Nachos!

 Chili crisp cheese sauce and pepperoni on nachos?
 Yes please.
-Best of all, if you're making these for the super bowl, they can be prepared ahead, and thrown together in a couple minutes at half time.
+Best of all, if you're making these for the Super Bowl, they can be prepared ahead, and thrown together in a few minutes at half time.

 - 50g/3tbsp butter

 - 600ml/2 cups Milk

 - 1 jalapeno (or a handful of jarred jalapenos)

 - ½ a red onion